Call for Nominations

 - innovation, creativity and entrepreneurship; and

-- the contributions of both the university and the industrial partners, as well as other sources of financial or non-financial support that contributed to the success of the partnership.
+- the contributions of both the university or college and the industrial partners, as well as other sources of financial or non-financial support that contributed to the success of the partnership.

-- Effective use of resources: Successful entries will demonstrate effective and sustained use of both the university and industrial partners' human and technical capital, and provide evidence of:
+- Effective use of resources: Successful entries will demonstrate effective and sustained use of both the university’s or college’s and industrial partners' human and technical capital, and provide evidence of:

-- high-quality research in the natural sciences and engineering;
+- high-quality research in the natural sciences and engineering, which for colleges may be of a more applied nature;

-- strategies that maximized the use of university and industry resources.
+- strategies that maximized the use of resources from the university or college and industry.

-- Tangible benefits: Successful entries will provide evidence of tangible commercial and knowledge-based benefits to both the industrial and university partners and to Canada, and demonstrate results that include:
+- Tangible benefits: Successful entries will provide evidence of tangible commercial and knowledge-based benefits to both the industrial and university or college partners and to Canada, and demonstrate results that include:

 - rewards for the industry, such as new and improved processes, products or techniques, patents, or enhanced export potential;